zemberitenyezo/disttributed_loaded_dice/README.md

  - application of the exact same algorithm by every voter
  - people entering proper data into their phones: locally candidate names, nationwide the same popularity results
  - selecting the common random number source that can't be silenced, censored at the very last moment yet is still widely accessable

+As stated the process works offline, doesn't require any collection of voters' data and doesn't require more centralized coordination than named in the last list.